-Yet once upon a time, specialized cosmetic surgery centers and better patient communication materials were simply a concept in the mind of our founder, R. Merrel Olesen, MD—as our story below goes on to explain.
+It wasn’t so long ago that specialized cosmetic surgery centers and better patient communication materials were simply a concept in the mind of our founder, R. Merrel Olesen, MD—here’s the story.

 But twenty years ago, a center for cosmetic surgery was a rather unusual idea.
 Most people thought cosmetic surgery was for the “rich and famous.”
 It was far from mainstream—to say the least.

-Dr. Olesen also found a turn of the century sign that embodied his beliefs (which still hangs in the practice today as a reminder of our values):
+Dr. Olesen found a turn of the century sign that embodied his beliefs, and it still hangs in the practice today as a reminder of our values:

-Now with patient care, safety, and environmental issues in place, Dr. Olesen and his wife Marie Olesen (a healthcare administrator) made another unusual decision.
+With patient care, safety, and a comfortable environment in place, Dr. Olesen and his wife Marie Olesen (a healthcare administrator) made another decision that was unusual at the time.
 They decided to survey their patients and ask them how to make LJCSC even better than before.

+Early responses to our patient surveys showed that while LJCSC patients were very happy with their surgical outcomes, they wanted more communication and education.
+Back then, it was expected that surgeons made all the decisions, but it turned out patients wanted something else.
 One patient expressed her desire to become a “partner” in the cosmetic surgery process.
-Another patient said she “felt like she was in a tunnel” because she didn’t know what to expect with the evolving process of having—and recovering from cosmetic surgery.
+Another patient said she “felt like she was in a tunnel” because she didn’t know what to expect with the evolving process of having—and recovering from—cosmetic surgery.

 Upon completion of the project, LJCSC began giving patients our personalized pre-operative booklets (which some jokingly referred to as their surgery “bible”) and patient satisfaction soared.

-Meanwhile, Marie continued on her quest in developing proactive patient care and communication systems to further client satisfaction.
+Meanwhile, Marie continued on her quest in developing proactive patient care and communication to further LJCSC client satisfaction.
 She began a process of listening to patients that continues to this day.

-Adding to the building blocks of INFORM&CONSENT®, this new program featured the communication systems and practice performance metrics that Marie Olesen developed originally to measure patient satisfaction and pinpoint patient service issues at LJCSC.
+Their software expanded to include patient communication systems, surveys, and practice performance metrics that Marie Olesen developed to measure patient satisfaction and pinpoint patient service issues at LJCSC.

-In 2003, Wiley Publishing decided to publish, Cosmetic Surgery For Dummies.
+In 2003, Wiley Publishing decided to develop a new book in their Dummies series: Cosmetic Surgery For Dummies.
 Because of their leadership in the cosmetic surgery industry, Dr. and Mrs. Olesen were asked to write the book.
-They immediately turned to the other physicians at LJCSC to create a truly customer-focused guidebook for people wanting to learn more about the various procedures available as well as how to be a savvy shopper and ask the right questions.
+They immediately involved other physicians too, to get more input and create a truly customer-focused guidebook for people wanting to learn more about the various procedures available as well as how to be a savvy shopper and ask the right questions.

 Past President of the San Diego Plastic Surgery Society and LJCSC plastic surgeon Dr. Johan Brahme continues to champion patient education and safety.
 “There are so many choices out there that you should do your homework when shopping for cosmetic procedures.
 You want to be in the best hands possible and to do so you need to arm yourself with the best information available.”